dotlang/language/Enhancements.md

 `comparer rr = func (int, int -> int) { $1+$2};`  //but if you specify func keyword, you have to write input output types. still input name is optional and you can use $ notation fucntion.
 `comparer rr = func (int x, int y -> int) { x + $2};`  //you can always use $i notation.

-? - what is definition of map?
+Y - what is definition of map?
 `func map<T>(f: func(T) -> T, arr: T[]) -> T[];`
 usage:
 `new_array = map({$$+1}, my_array);`